AriFordsham/GHCWiki/commentary.md

 - Notes on implemented GHC features:

+  - [Overloaded list syntax](overloaded-lists) allows you to use list notation for things other than lists.
   - [Kind polymorphism and data type promotion](ghc-kinds)
   - [A kind for class constraints.
 Implemented as ConstraintKinds](kind-fact)
   - [LLVM back end](commentary/compiler/backends/llvm)